-Goran Visnjic was born on September 9, 1972 in a beautiful town on the coast of the Adriatic Sea.
+Goran Višnjić was born in a beautiful town on the coast of the Adriatic Sea.
 His mother worked at a local food market, and his father was a bus driver.
-Goran Visnjic had his acting debut and first professional theater role right after graduation.
+Goran Višnjić had his acting debut and first professional theater role right after graduation.
 He took part in several theater productions before he was casted in Hamlet, becoming the youngest Croatian actor to ever play that role.
 Thanks to his amazing performance, brilliant acting and sincerity of feeling, the actor was awarded with the prestigious "Orlando" award.

 This popular American actor has appeared in many films and television series, gaining worldwide popularity.
 Some of his early roles were in the films "The Peacemaker," "Rounders" and "Practical Magic."
 In 1998 Goran Visnjic appeared in Madonna's music video for her song "The Power of Goodbye" winning over the hearts of worldwide audiences.
 But the turning point in his career came with the film "Welcome to Sarajevo", where Goran Visnjic drew the attention of a well-known American producer, who later invited him to star in the hit TV series "ER."